 Data Object: Either a Physical Object or a Digital Object.

 Data Submission Session: A delivery of media or a single telecommunications session that provides Data to an OAIS.
-The Data Submission Session format/contents is based on a data model negotiated between the OAIS and the Producer in the Submission Agreement.
-This data model identifies the logical constructs used by the Producer and how they are represented on each media delivery or in the telecommunication session.
+The Data Submission Session format/contents is based on a data transfer specification negotiated between the OAIS and the Producer in the Submission Agreement.
+This specification identifies the logical constructs used by the Producer and how they are represented on each media delivery or in the telecommunication session.

 Derived AIP: An AIP generated by extracting or aggregating information from one or more source AIPs.

-Descriptive Information: The set of information, consisting primarily of Package Descriptions, which is provided to Data Management to support the finding, ordering, and retrieving of OAIS information holdings by Consumers.
+Descriptive Information: An Information Object which is a set of information, consisting primarily of Package Descriptions, which is provided to Data Management to support the finding, ordering, and retrieving of OAIS information holdings by Consumers.